20th > November > 2013 Archive

 Brocade results show its business flatlining with steady-ish revenues and profits, and growth dependent on a recovering market but no technology rabbits to pull out of its hat and drive growth higher.

-Cisco has prolonged Phoenix IT Group's termination notice period following what sources describe as a backlash from some customers over the planned novation of certain contracts to BT.
+Cisco has prolonged Phoenix IT Group's termination notice period following what sources describe as a backlash from some customers over the planned move of certain contracts to BT.

 Few teams have maintained such a fierce community spirit as the IBM pioneers of System R. In Silicon Valley in the early 1970s, this pioneering team proved that a relational database could actually work.